mqtt_client 10.0.0 mqtt_client: ^10.0.0 copied to clipboard

-A server side MQTT client for Dart.
+A server and browser based MQTT client for Dart.

-The client is an MQTT v3(3.1 and 3.1.1) implementation supporting subscription/publishing at all QOS levels, keep alive and synchronous connection.
+The client is an MQTT v3(3.1 and 3.1.1) implementation(an equivalent MQTT v5 client can be found here) supporting subscription/publishing at all QOS levels, keep alive and synchronous connection.
 The client is designed to take as much MQTT protocol work off the user as possible, connection protocol is handled automatically as are the message exchanges needed to support the different QOS levels and the keep alive mechanism.
 This allows the user to concentrate on publishing/subscribing and not the details of MQTT itself.

 Examples of usage can be found in the examples directory.
 An example is also provided showing how to use the client to connect to the mqtt-bridge of Google's IoT-Core suite.
 This demonstrates how to use secure connections and switch MQTT protocols.
 The test directory also contains standalone runnable scripts demonstrating subscription, publishing and topic filtering.

-The client supports both normal and secure TCP connections and server side secure(wss) and non-secure(ws) websocket connections.
+The server client supports both normal and secure TCP connections and secure(wss) and non-secure(ws) websocket connections.
+The browser client supports only secure(wss) and non-secure(ws) websocket connections.

 The client has been used successfully with the MQTT brokers from several of the major cloud providers IOT/MQTT platforms, including :-

 - Amazon AWS